Large-Scale Maintenance and Unit Commitment: A Decentralized Subgradient Approach: Introduction

-While decentralization definitely helps, its benefits are marginal when considering the unique aspects of our joint maintenance and UC problem.
+While decentralization has several benefits, the unique aspects of our joint maintenance and UC problem present numerous computational complications.
 The basis of our approach rests on the efficient decomposition of large scale instance of the joint UC and CBM optimization problem along the temporal and regional domains.
 Our approach relies on the novel use of the subgradient method to temporally decouple various regional subproblems of the ADMM-based problem formulation along the maintenance time horizon.
 The regional decomposition is solved in a decentralized fashion while the temporal decomposition is leveraged for multithreading.

-Instead of directly solving each subproblem locally as proposed in \cite{async_opt},\cite{asynch2019uc},\cite{javad}, the introduction of the subgradient method enables us to deftly leverage multithreading to transform the complex joint problem formulation into a highly scalable, computationally efficient one.
+Instead of directly solving each subproblem locally as proposed in \cite{javad},\cite{asynch2019uc},\cite{async_opt} the introduction of the subgradient method enables us to deftly leverage multithreading to transform the complex joint problem formulation into a highly scalable, computationally efficient one.
 Next, we iteratively employ ADMM \cite{admm_boyd} to balance power flow between neighboring regions by dualizing the flow constraints corresponding to respective tie lines.
 Our specific contributions in this paper are summarized as follows:

 \begin{itemize}

 \item We develop a computationally efficient, decentralized, multithreaded subgradient method for solving large instances of the joint UC and CBM optimization problem.
 Existing ADMM-based decentralization models \cite{async_opt}, \cite{asynch2019uc}, alone are not sufficient to solve such large scale instances.
 Therefore, our method relies on exploiting the block diagonal structure obtained by dualizing the maintenance cardinality constraints.
 This paves the way for applying the subgradient method to the local subproblems which can effectively leverage multithreading.
 Our method therefore, transforms the joint formulation into a massively parallelizeable solution framework.